carlyh-micb/ADC-documentation/what_is_a_schema.md

 # What is a Schema

-You recieve a data file from a colleague or you download the data from an instrument or database.
+You receive a data file from a colleague or you download the data from an instrument or database.

 "What is this data?".
 You see confusing column names.
 What are the units?
 What does this mean?